njnguyen/NLP-Capstone/README.md

 ```

 `old_model_path` is the name of the base model for which you are re-initializing the vocabulary.
 For instance, XLM-R: `xlm-roberta-base`. `new_vocab_file` is the sentencepiece model for the new (specialized) vocabulary/tokenizer. `embedding_output_path` is the path at which to save the resulting embedding block (as a PyTorch data file). `old_tokenizer_path` is the optional path to the base (non-specialized) vocabulary/tokenizer, if it is at a different path than the base model (for `xlm-roberta-base`, the model and tokenizer path are the same).
 The `reinit_by_<method>` arguments are boolean flags for which technique to use for re-initializing embeddings; see our paper for details of these methods. `reinit_by_position` requires that `reinit_by_script` is also true.

-Finally `focus_reinit` is the boolean flag to re-initialize embeddings by the [FOCUS method](https://arxiv.org/abs/2305.14481) (see paper for details).
-This method overrides all other re-initialization methods.
-It also requires a path to the training corpus for the FOCUS method, via the `focus_train_path` argument.
-The source code for FOCUS is **not included in this repository**.
-To use this method, place the [FOCUS Python source code](https://github.com/konstantinjdobler/focus) in a folder called `src/focus`.
-The FOCUS code requires additional dependencies: `entmax, fasttext, requests, loguru`.

 ## Running Experiments